QueNerguy/WikiQuedia/content/I Notes/Differential Calulus/Vector Valued Ordinary Differential Equations.md

 [^source]: Example from C. H. Edwards, D. E. Penney, D. Calvis, _Differential Equations and Boundary Value Problems_, 5th ed, US.

 [^arithmetic]: The validity of the conclusion may not be obvious immediately, so here are the intermediary steps: We substitute $\vec{\textbf{v}}_1$ from the equation $(A - \lambda I) \vec{\textbf{v}}_2 = \vec{\textbf{v}}_1$ into $(A - \lambda I) \vec{\textbf{v}}_1 = 0$.<br>$$(A - \lambda I) (A - \lambda I) \vec{\textbf{v}}_2 = 0$$<br>$$(A - \lambda I)^2 \vec{\textbf{v}}_2 = 0$$
+[^seealso]: For more info on specific orders of differential equations, check out the notes [[First Order Ordinary Differential Equations]], [[Second Order Ordinary Differential Equations]] and the already linked note [[Generalized Ordinary Differential Equations]].
+[^proof]: A proof can be found on page 352 of the source material for this note, _Differential Equations and Boundary Value Problems_, 5th ed.